REPORT HIGHLIGHTS

 Plastic-wrapped Peppers, Parsley & Pears

-The audit found 71 per cent of items in the produce department were packaged in plastic, including whole fruits and vegetables.
+The 2022 audit found 71 per cent of items in the produce department were packaged in plastic, including whole fruits and vegetables.
 Only 27 per cent of items were available with no packaging.
 From individually-wrapped coconuts, squash and cucumbers to bags and pouches for citrus fruits, bananas and peppers, plastic-wrapped whole fruit and vegetables have become an unnecessary norm.
+When we returned in 2024, we were disappointed to see the amount of plastic in the produce section remained essentially unchanged, now sitting at 70 per cent.

 Alternatives